File for less and get more.

 Lottery winnings are considered ordinary taxable income for both federal and state tax purposes.
 That means your winnings are taxed the same as your wages or salary.
 And you must report the entire amount you receive each year on your tax return.

-Note: Before you receive one dollar, the IRS automatically takes 25 percent of your winnings as tax money.
+Tax Tip: Before you receive one dollar, the IRS automatically takes 24% of your winnings as tax money.
 You’re expected to pay the rest of your tax bill on that prize money when you file your return.

 What is the tax rate for lottery winnings?

 State and local tax rates vary by location.
-Some states don’t impose an income tax while others withhold over 15 percent.
+Some states don’t impose an income tax while others withhold over 15%.
 Also, some states have withholding rates for non-residents, meaning even if you don’t live there, you still have to pay taxes to that state.

 Do I have to pay state taxes on lottery winnings if I don’t live in the state where I bought the ticket?

 Most states don’t withhold taxes when the winner doesn’t reside there.
-In fact, of the 43 states that participate in multistate lotteries, only two withhold taxes from nonresidents.
-Arizona and Maryland both tax the winnings of people who live out-of-state.
+In fact, of the states that participate in multistate lotteries, only two withhold taxes from nonresidents.
+Arizona and Maryland both tax the winnings of people who live out of state.

 Can I change the amount of tax the lottery withholds?